Hino Tomiko: After the Onin War

+After the end of the Onin War in 1477, Tomiko faced a peasant uprising (Tokusei Ikki) in Kyoto due to her efforts to rebuild the city's infrastructure by imposing tolls at the seven city gates (Kyoto Shichikoukan).
+In response to the uprising, she suppressed the revolt and immediately reinstated the tolls.
+Despite these actions, both the common people and aristocrats resented her.

+Yoshimasa, growing distant from Tomiko, moved to Ise Sadamune's residence in 1483, becoming indulgent in alcohol.
+This led to a temporary loss of power for Tomiko.
+However, in 1489, Yoshimasa's sudden death during the campaign against the Rokkaku clan shifted the balance of power.
+Tomiko, along with her brother-in-law, Ashikaga Yoshizumi (formerly known as Ashikaga Yoshihisa), orchestrated the ascension of Yoshizumi as the 11th shogun.

 In 1489, Yoshihisa died while making an expedition to subdue Rokkaku Takayori, which was followed by Yoshimasa's death.
 So Ashikaga Yoshitane, who was the son of Yoshimi and Tomiko's younger sister, was nominated for the shogun by Tomiko.
 But Yoshimi rebelled against Tomiko's decision.
 He demolished Tomiko's residence and seized her territory.
 After Yoshimi's death, Yoshiki also rebelled against Tomiko, following his late father's will.
 In 1493, however, Tomiko carried out a coup with the help of Hosokawa Masamoto, dethroning Yoshiki and instead installing Ashikaga Yoshizumi, who was Yoshimasa's nephew and the son of Ashikaga Masatomo, the Horigoe-Kubo as shogun.
 But her life ended in 1496.
 She died at the age of 57.

-Legacy

-Hino Tomiko is sometimes said to have been an evil millionairess and a bad wife, but her ability surely supported the shogunate's finances, so one may have to consider that her bad reputation has been influenced by the tendency of later generations to have come to look down on women and merchant activities.
-Meanwhile, particularly in recent years, some female historians and writers, influenced by feminism, have come to describe Tomiko as a capable female politician different from the exaggerated image.
-Either way, it can be said that she is a difficult figure to evaluate fairly.

-A grave at the Kekai-in Temple, in Kamigyo Ward of Kyoto City is said to be Tomiko's.
-A wooden statue of Tomiko is owned by the Hokyoji Temple, also in Kamigyo Ward.